Academic Notice, Academic Probation, Suspension and Suspension Appeals

 - Serve the Term of Suspension - The duration of the suspension is based on the number of previous suspensions (served or unserved).
 The first suspension is for one calendar year.
 The second suspension is for one calendar year.
 The third suspension is for three calendar years.
 If a student receives financial aid, serving the term of suspension does not guarantee reinstatement of financial aid upon return.
 The student will need to submit a financial aid appeal at the conclusion of their suspension period if they wish to receive financial aid.
 Specific guidance on financial aid is provided on the Student Financial Services website.

 - Appeal Academic Suspension - A student may appeal their academic suspension by applying for contractual readmission program (CRP) in December or May (exact date specified in the emailed notice of suspension).
 To appeal, a student must complete an online application no later than the date specified in their notice of suspension.
-Refer to the CRP Application (available April 25-June 3, 2022) to complete and submit the appeal.
+Refer to the CRP Application (available May 1, 2023 - June 2, 2023) to complete and submit the appeal.
 Questions may be directed to WVUCRP@mail.wvu.edu.
 A student should appeal if either of the two situations exist:

 - The student’s academic progress has improved in the most recent term(s), and they can improve their overall GPA to 2.0 or higher by the end of the next regular term.